 Buying a property in Cyprus after Brexit

-UK citizens can buy a property in Cyprus the same way they did it before Brexit.
+UK citizens can buy a property in Cyprus following the same rules and regulations as any other non-EU citizens.

 You can stay in any of the EU member states for 3 months out of every 6 months without a visa.
 If you want to stay longer, you will have to apply for permission to do so.

 As to the size, your plot of land shouldn’t exceed 4,014 sq m.